 Fare evasion

-Not paying your fare is illegal and could result in you receiving a fine of up to $425.
+Not paying your fare is illegal and could cost you a fine of up to $425.

 The fares we collect help us limit fare increases, deliver service and maintain and our system.
 When you don’t pay your fare, you impact our ability to do this.